idarolti/PhysaliaSexChrom/Day3/Day3_Practical_01_KmerAnalyses.md

 # Day 3 Practical - 01.
 K-mer analyses

 This first part of the practical will cover the steps for K-mer analyses for sex chromosome discovery.
-Open your terminal and connect to the server, set up a new working directory for today and activate the conda environment
+Start FileZilla with today's IP, open your terminal and connect to the server, set up a new working directory for today, and activate the conda environment

 ## 00. Prepare work folder for day 3